Feature Selection with Annealing for Computer Vision and Big Data Learning: Experiments

 \subsubsection{Results}

-{\bf Algorithms.} We compared the following learning algorithms: \begin{enumerate} \item FSA - The FSA method on the Logistic loss \eqref{eq:logloss} with piecewise linear learners, $\mu=300, N^{iter}=500$. \item FSA-SVM - The FSA method on the SVM loss \eqref{eq:svmloss} with piecewise linear learners, $\mu=300, N^{iter}=500$. \item FSA-Lorenz - The FSA method on the Lorenz loss \eqref{eq:lorloss} with piecewise linear learners, $\mu=300, N^{iter}=500$. \item FSA-Lorenz R - The regression-based detection method from section \ref{sec:regdet} using the FSA-Lorenz classifier above for verification. \item LB - Logitboost using univariate piecewise constant regressors as weak learners.
+{\bf Algorithms.} We compared the following learning algorithms: \begin{enumerate} \item FSA-Logistic, FSA-SVM, FSA-Lorenz - The FSA method on the Logistic \eqref{eq:logloss}, SVM \eqref{eq:svmloss}, and Lorenz losses \eqref{eq:lorloss} with piecewise linear learners, $\mu=300, N^{iter}=500$. \item LogitBoost using univariate piecewise constant regressors as weak learners.
 For speed reasons, only $10\%$ of the learners were selected at random and trained at each boosting iteration and the best one was added to the classifier. \item SVM-PL HOG - The SVM algorithm with piecewise linear response on each variable.
 The variables were the 864 HOG features. \end{enumerate}

 In Figure \ref{fig:pr_curves} are shown the precision-recall curves for detecting nine keypoints on the AFLWMF data.
 One can see that the FSA-SVM and FSA-Lorenz perform similarly and slightly outperform the FSA on the logistic loss.
 All three FSA versions outperform Logitboost and greatly outperform the piecewise linear SVM on the HOG features.
-At the same time, the FSA algorithm is about 8 times faster than the LB algorithm, which is 10 times faster than the full LB version that trains all weak learners at each boosting iteration.
-The regression-based FSA-Lorenz method is at least as good as the sliding window classifiers, while being about 4 times faster.
+At the same time, training the FSA algorithm is about 8 times faster than the LB algorithm, which is 10 times faster than the full LB version that trains all weak learners at each boosting iteration.

-Also shown are the supervised descent method \cite{xiong2013supervised} and the CNN based face point detection method \cite{sun2013deep} on the eye and mouth, which were the keypoints that were in common with the keypoints we evaluated.
+Also shown are the supervised descent method \cite{xiong2013supervised} and the CNN based face point detection method \cite{sun2013deep} on the eye and mouth (the keypoints that were in common with the keypoints that we evaluated).